 As outlined in last year's benchmark report, unfair working conditions were largely exacerbated by the COVID-19 pandemic, highlighting there is still a long way to go in terms of monitoring practices across all supply chains, especially right down to the raw material level.
 Indeed, the same survey found that in 2021 just 11% of the 250 brands were reporting their raw material suppliers.6 It is rare for a fabric to be made form single origin fibers as they are usually blended when they are spun into yarn.
-This means that it is hard to be sure of the primarily due to: working conditions during fiber production.
-A recent Supply chain mapping: Reformation and high-profile example of this was in Spring 2021 achieved again 100% traceability of its Tier 1 and when many global fashion brands were linked to Tier 2 suppliers and started to build visibility for Tier forced labor by sourcing Chinese cotton grown in the 4 suppliers (3%).
-Uighur Autonomous Region.7
+This means that it is hard to be sure of the working conditions during fiber production.
+A recent and high-profile example of this was in Spring 2021 when many global fashion brands were linked to forced labor by sourcing Chinese cotton grown in the Uighur Autonomous Region.7